Search and apply for a home

 - your band (also on the registration letter) - properties are labelled according to the kind of customer they are suitable for; these labels are called housing bands.

-We advertise empty council and housing association homes weekly online and in Greenwich Time.
+We advertise empty council and housing association homes weekly online and in Greenwich Info.
 There are different types of properties with different tenancy terms, so please check carefully and make sure you can afford the home you choose.
 You can apply for as many properties as you like, as long as you meet the conditions in the advertisement.

 Apply by text